Current Forestry Projects

 New Urban Forest Gravel Bed is a cost-effective way to plant more street trees

-About 55 young oak, crabapple, sycamore and maple trees are getting new homes in City parks and boulevards in the fall of 2016, courtesy of a local urban forest advocacy group and Parks and Recreation’s Urban Forestry Program.
-The trees were purchased last spring and spent the summer bulking up their root systems in the City’s new Urban Forest Gravel Bed.
+Dozens of young oak, crabapple, sycamore, and maple trees will get new homes in City parks and boulevards each year, courtesy of Trees For Missoula, a local urban forest advocacy group, and Parks and Recreation's Urban Forestry Program.
+The trees are purchased in the spring and spend the summer bulking up their root systems in the City's Urban Forest Gravel Bed.

-The bare root trees are the first crop to be planted from the new gravel bed housed at the Missoula Wastewater Treatment Facility.
-The bed safely holds bare root stock for up to 3-6 months and allows young trees to dramatically increase their root volume—making them much more likely to thrive when planted in the fall, says Urban Forester Chris Boza.
+The gravel bed is housed at the Missoula Wastewater Treatment Facility, and it safely holds bare root stock for up to 3-6 months and allows young trees to dramatically increase their root volume—making them much more likely to thrive when planted in the fall.

 Bare root trees are lighter and easier to plant, making them ideal for a volunteer project.
-“We are excited to be part of this innovative project,” says Trees for Missoula Executive Director Karen Sippy.
-“It provides an opportunity for volunteers and groups who would like to physically do something to help out Missoula's urban forest by planting trees.”
-Volunteers and urban forestry staff have already planted 13 of the young trees along South 3rd Street West and several more in Playfair Park and Russell Park West and are planting more in Wapikiya and Whitaker Parks.
+"We are excited to be part of this innovative project," says Trees for Missoula Executive Director Karen Sippy.
+"It provides an opportunity for volunteers and groups who would like to physically do something to help out Missoula's urban forest by planting trees."
+Volunteers and urban forestry staff have planted dozens of gravel bed trees in City parks and boulevards.

-Trees for Missoula hopes to have more businesses and organizations involved with the plantings next year.
-“I think this is a great way to get the community interested, invested and involved in the future of our urban forest,” Sippy says.
+Trees for Missoula hopes to have more businesses and organizations involved with the plantings in the future.
+"I think this is a great way to get the community interested, invested and involved in the future of our urban forest," Sippy says.

-Boza is optimistic about the future success of the gravel bed.
-He predicts the project will eventually allow the Urban Forestry program to plant about 100 additional trees each fall.
+Urban Forestry Specialist Marie Anderson is optimistic about the future success of the gravel bed.
+She predicts the project will eventually allow the Urban Forestry program to plant about 100 additional trees each fall.
 The City will continue to plant larger, more mature trees each spring and fall to ensure the age and species diversity of the urban forest.
-“Next year we’ll again be planting about 200 traditional nursery trees.
-An aggressive reforestation program is the cornerstone of the City’s urban forest management plan, and we’re always on the lookout for methods to plant more trees and increase their survival rate,” Boza added.
+"Next year we'll again be planting about 200 traditional nursery trees.
+An aggressive reforestation program is the cornerstone of the City's urban forest management plan, and we're always on the lookout for methods to plant more trees and increase their survival rate," Anderson said.

 Hazard Tree Replacements